Emergency Contraception (Morning-After Pill) at a Glance

 Emergency contraception is made of one of the hormones found in birth control pills — progestin.
 Hormones are chemicals made in our bodies.
 They control how different parts of the body work.

-The hormone in the morning-after pill works by keeping a woman's ovaries from releasing eggs — ovulation.
+The hormone in the morning-after pill works by keeping a person's ovaries from releasing eggs — ovulation.
 Pregnancy cannot happen if there is no egg to join with sperm.
 The hormone in the morning-after pill also prevents pregnancy by thickening a woman's cervical mucus.
 The mucus blocks sperm and keeps it from joining with an egg.

 The hormone also thins the lining of the uterus.
 In theory, this could prevent pregnancy by keeping a fertilized egg from attaching to the uterus.